AhmetZamanis/KaggleStoreSales/ReportPart1.md

 and the effect of oil prices on the economy likely takes some time to manifest.

-- Therefore, we’ll just consider moving averages of the oil prices as features.
+- Therefore, we’ll just consider moving averages of the oil price as features.

 - These won’t be exponentially weighted averages, as recent oil prices likely require time to make their effect on sales.
-It’s even possible oil prices with a certain degree of lag are the more important predictors compared to more recent oil prices.
+It’s even possible oil prices with a certain degree of lag are the more important predictors.

 ``` python
 # Calculate oil MAs